craw0967/steamlink-archlinux/README.md

-# SteamLink-Archlinux #
+# SteamLink-ArchLinux #
 This repository hosts a modified version of the script found in this GitHub repository - https://github.com/regmibijay/steamlink-archlinux

+From regmibijay's repository:
-From regmibijay's repo - Create Archlinux boot medium for steamlink with one script!
-(According to regmibijay, the kernel can supposedly be updated inside Archlinux once you flash it, however I have not determined an easy method of doing that without compiling a new kernel.)
+>Create ArchLinux boot medium for steamlink with one script!

+According to regmibijay, the kernel can supposedly be updated inside ArchLinux once you flash it, however I have not determined an easy method of doing that without compiling a new kernel.

-The script in this repository will install a newer linux kernel (6.1.66 Long Term) than the GitHub repository linked above (which installs kernel 5.4.24).
-You can also compile a newer Linux kernel yourself, if you prefer.
-I've included instructions below (instructions still need editing and formatting).
-Additionally, if you do use an alternative Linux Kernel (such as the 6.6.8 version included in the repo), the script will need to be modified to accomodate the different files.
+The script in this repository will install a newer Linux kernel (6.6.54 Long Term) than the GitHub repository linked above (which installs kernel 5.4.24).
+If you prefer, you can also compile a different Linux kernel yourself.
+I've included instructions below.

 You can also manually perform the steps that the script automates.
 The script is relatively straightforward, as far as scripts go, but you can also find a basic outline of steps on Reddit here - https://www.reddit.com/r/Steam_Link/comments/fgew5x/running_archlinux_on_steam_link_revisited/

 You can also find more details on how to compile the kernel for the Steam Link and how to install the necessary files here - https://heap.ovh/getting-linux-on-valve-steam-link.html and here - https://web.archive.org/web/20190925025431/http://www.livxtrm.com/steamlink/.

 The kernel used in this repository was compiled by myself.
 The author of the post at heap.ovh has two earlier kernel versions compiled if you prefer, including the kernel used in the repository this one is based off of.
+These instructions do not support how to get the appropriate files from heap.ovh, or how to install them.

+ArchLinux was chosen primarily because that is what others had already paved the way with, but also because of the ease of procuring and installing the ArchLinux user space.
+Other Linux distros user spaces, or a custom user space, could be used in theory, however I found it difficult to find and install just the user space of say, Ubuntu for example.

 ## Disclaimer ##
 Everything in this repository is provided as is, without warranty.
 I provide no support and am not responsible for damages caused by the use of this software or by following the instructions provided.
 I am also not responsible for what you do with this software.